mattborja/sig3/papers/open-proof-key-ownership-git-registry-mattborja-2025.md

 **Abstract**

-This paper presents a decentralized approach for cryptographic proof of key ownership using clearsigned artifacts and Git as a global registry.
-By combining the immutability and transparency of Git with GPG’s clearsigning capabilities, the proposed method ensures global replay resistance, complete traceability, and secure validation.
-A detailed workflow is outlined, leveraging Git’s content-addressable storage and distributed architecture to establish a self-contained, auditable registry.
-The paper concludes with a complete implementation of the artifact signing script and practical recommendations for deployment.
+This paper presents a decentralized approach for demonstrating key ownership using newly generated cryptographic artifacts and Git as a timestamped repository.
+By combining the immutability and transparency of Git with GPG’s clearsigning capabilities, the proposed method seeks to ensure global **replay resistance**, traceability, and validation.

 ---

-### Introduction
-The ability to prove control of a cryptographic private key is fundamental to modern security protocols.
-Traditionally, centralized systems such as databases or timestamp authorities are used to provide uniqueness and replay resistance for signed proofs.
-However, these systems introduce dependencies and scalability challenges.
-This paper proposes a decentralized alternative that utilizes Git’s version control system as a global, immutable registry for cryptographic artifacts.

-The proposed method employs GPG (GNU Privacy Guard) for signing artifacts in a clearsigned format, embedding the artifact payload, signature, and public key fingerprint in a single self-contained document.
-Replay resistance and auditing are achieved through Git’s deduplication and content-addressable storage.

----

 ### Artifact Structure
-Artifacts are defined as self-contained, uniquely identifiable units that provide cryptographic proof of key ownership.
-The structure of an artifact is:
+The structure of an artifact conceived by this paper follows a URN format as follows:

 ```
 urn:artifact:<scope>:<random_sequence>